AustinCodingAcademy/temp-101-ebook/ebook-folder/docs/module-3/introToLoops.md

   checkLight()
 ```

 In the code snippet above, we see a simple JS function that does one of three things based on a certain condition, the color of the `light`!
 We are getting a little ahead of ourselves right now because today we're going to cover two different loops: `while()` and `for()`.
-These do loops are commonly used in programming.
+Both of these loops are commonly used in programming.
 But to use either of these loops you'll need to have a basic understanding of **conditional statements**.
 Now that you do, let's get to it.

 ### While Loop